 To update a Club Constitution, you first need to make sure your new constitution contains all of the mandatory clauses a SSMU Constitution must contain.
 You must then ratify the new constitution with your Club membership and send it, along with a list of changes you are making, to the Club Administrative Coordinator at email@example.com.
 The Coordinator will take your constitution to the Club Committee and to the SSMU Legislative Council for approval and the Board of Directors for ratification.
 It is important to note that any amendments made to your constitution cannot be acted upon until the new constitution has completed the approval and ratification process.

 There are several important SSMU policies that you need to consider when running your Club.
 Below you’ll find a list of the most relevant documents that must be read by your Club executives:

 For a complete collection of the Society’s policies, visit the Constitution, Internal Regulations, and Policies page.

 All SSMU Clubs may be eligible for insurance coverage, but the SSMU needs up-to-date information to ensure that each activity is covered under our insurance policy.
 Any Club event or activity must be declared via the Declaration of Event & Insurance Request Form prior to its commencement and promotion.
-We recommend that you submit your events well in advance to ensure your event will be properly covered (~20 days).
+For details about how many days in advance an event needs to be declared, please consult the Student Groups Event Preparation Checklist.